 SpottingHistory.com is an independent site to provide reliable traveling tips to historic sites and sights all around the world.
 The site is made by individuals interested in history and historic places all around the world.
 The purpose is to provide an easy-use, map-based service to help people find interesting places to visit on their journeys.

 The The main page displays you the top 200 most interesting (based on views and user rating) sites in the current map area.
 When you browse or zoom the map, sites will be updated dynamically.

 When you zoom in, you will always see more and more complete list of all historic sites in map area.

-On the right hand you will see list of topmost interesting sites in the present map area.
-If you click any site link, the overview window replaces the top attractions list on the right hand.
+On the right hand (below the map on mobile devices) you will see list of topmost interesting sites in the present map area.
+If you click any site link you will see the overview window.
 You can take a look at photos of selected attraction by clicking them.
-If you want to see more information about selected site, just click the View Details link at the bottom of info window.
+If you want to see more information about selected site, just click the Read More link at the bottom of info window.
 It will open a complete description of the selected site.
 Show on Map button correspondingly zooms and centers map to the selected site.

 On the description page you will see all information of the selected attraction.
 You can also comment the site to help other people to decide where to visit or not.

 Historical Periods gives you information of specific historical period in a selected country and lists the most interesting sites from that period.

 City Guides comprise the all historic sites in a specific city.